Can I Use Base Paint Without Tint? Step by Step Guide 2024

 Between the moderate and core bases, there is a lot less difference.
 Because the pastel base paint contains so many white pigments, there isn’t much capacity for colorant to be poured into the container.
 Highlight bases, on the contrary, are a unique type of foundation.

-Because a light basis produces a lighter shade of color than a medium base, this is the case.
+Because a light base produces a lighter shade of color than a medium base, this is the case.
 They are commonly used to create deeper colors, whereas white bases make the most delicate hues.
 Only the accent base paint matches this paint’s deep, dark tones.

 Comparison between White Paint and Base Paint